-Only at Squaw Valley
+Skiing at Squaw Valley Ski Resort in California

 Where to Sleep

-Save your money for lift tickets and après-ski by staying at one of the many accommodations in nearby Truckee.
+Save your money for lift tickets and apres-ski by staying at one of the many accommodations in nearby Truckee.
 Both the Holiday Inn Express and Hampton Inn start at about $150 a night in the high season.

-Splurge at the Resort at Squaw Creek, where luxury accommodations are topped off with a triple chair lift reaching from the hotel’s doorstep to the top of Snow King peak.
+Splurge at the Resort at Squaw Creek, where luxury accommodations are topped off with a triple chairlift reaching from the hotel's doorstep to the top of Snow King peak.
 During peak times, deluxe rooms can cost up to $350 a night.